sindhuOsisoft/OCS-Docs/content/overview/get-started/introduction-portal-interface.md

 OCS includes the following features:

-- **Data Management**: Provides tools for setting up basic capabilities of OCS, including tenants, connections to PI Systems, the Sequential Data Store (SDS), and metadata rules for data streams.
+- **Data Management**: Provides tools for setting up basic capabilities, including tenants, connections to PI Systems, the Sequential Data Store (SDS), and metadata rules for data streams.
-- **Data Collection**: Provides mechanisms to bring data from multiple sources and systems into a namespace within OCS.
+- **Data Collection**: Provides mechanisms to bring data from multiple sources and systems into a namespace.
 - **Visualization**: Allows you to view data trends and use assets to set up digital twins of real-world physical entities. <!--Angela Flores 6/23/21 - this is the only place in the documentation that uses the phrase "digital twins of real-world physical entities".
 What feature is that trying to describe?
 The only thing in the Visualization portion of the documentation is Trend. -->
 - **Analytics**: Provides tools for shaping and querying large datasets.
 - **Security**: Allows you to specify identity providers for authentication and add users, roles, and clients to your tenant.
 - **Developer Tools**: Provides code samples, an API console, and an editor for the OSIsoft Message Format (OMF).
-- **Support**: Provides access to documentation, logs, support links, an OCS blog, and other useful information.
+- **Support**: Provides access to documentation, logs, support links, a blog, and other useful information.

 ## Feature pages